thanhdtran/thanhdtran.github.io/_pages/about.md

 Latest news
 ------
+- 01/13/2021 - 1 paper got accepted at Data Mining and Knowledge Discovery.
 - 09/25/2020 - 3 papers got accepted at Yahoo TechPulse 2020.
 - 09/15/2020 - 1 paper got accepted at EMNLP 2020 as a full paper.
 - 08/31/2020 - Invited to serve as program committee of AAAI 2021.